NYCGuide

 La Morada in Mott Haven is in one lavender room with the lighting scheme of a dental office.
 Plain decor aside, much like Donald Glover, the kitchen is good at pretty much everything.
 The tamales are like warm little pillows made of chicken and corn, and we’d gladly eat an entire meal of the crunchy gorditas.
 But the real reason you come here is the mole.
 Get the mole oaxaqueño.
 It’s a deep red color, and it’s possibly more complex than any equation currently being worked on by Nobel laureates.

 On any given night, you may find us closing our eyes and pretending we’re sitting at Claro’s outdoor bar underneath some twinkly lights, with a mezcal cocktail in hand, watching our tortillas being made on an open flame in front of us.
-This Oaxacan restaurant in Gowanus now serves a four-course prix-fixe menu, and if you’re overwhelmed with the choices, get the memela topped with wild mushrooms and goat cheese crema, and definitely something with one of their moles.
+At this Oaxacan restaurant in Gowanus you can either order a la carte, or try the $90 four-course prix-fixe menu—either way, get the memela topped with wild mushrooms and goat cheese crema, and definitely something with one of their moles.
 Claro is also open for brunch, with dishes like chilaquiles with short rib, and masa pancakes with agave nectar.

 This Long Island City restaurant made waves when it first opened in 2012, and everything from the ceviche to the chile relleno served in a little pool of mildly sweet sauce is still excellent there.
 Nowadays we find Casa Enrique more reliable than groundbreaking, but you can definitely count on this art gallery-like space for anything from an impressive date that doesn’t feel too formal, to a casual dinner at an outside table, with a couple of friends who appreciate good crab tostadas and ending a meal with tres leches cake.